Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 • Activities.

 To avoid getting overwhelmed by incoming messages, I pinned my frequently used channels and chats at the top of the chat list.
 This gave me one-click access to all of Teams’ core functionalities.
 When I needed to send a quick message, I simply tapped a pinned conversation.
-And, if I wanted to hop on an audio or video call, all I needed to do was press the “Meet now” icon above my chats.
+And, if I wanted to hop on an audio or video call, all I had to do was press the “Meet now” icon above my chats.

 Pin conversations you don’t want to miss in Microsoft Teams